quicwg/multipath/draft-ietf-quic-multipath.md

 in {{Section 9 of QUIC-TRANSPORT}} for connection migration apply for connection IDs associated to the same Path ID.
-With the successful negotiation of the extension specified in this draft, endpoints have to consider the receiption of a packet with a connection ID associated to an so far unused Path ID as an attempt to establish a new path.
+With the successful negotiation of the extension specified in this draft, endpoints have to consider the reception of a packet with a connection ID associated to an so far unused Path ID as an attempt to establish a new path.